-I am happy to present the information required to complete the 3- point Bagrut successfully all in one handbook.
-This includes the modularity, content, and format of the three modules that comprise the 3-point assessment level.
+I am pleased to present this updated handbook, which compiles all the required information for completing the 3-point Bagrut.
+The handbook details the modularity, content, and format of the three assessment modules, including the spoken language component, at the 3-point level.

-The revised curriculum, Basic User II (intermediate level) which describes the level at the end of Junior High school and the exit level for 3-point Bagrut can be accessed here:
+The A2 Level (Basic User II) of the English Curriculum 2020, which describes the expected proficiency at the end of Junior High School and serves as the exit level for the 3-point Bagrut, is available on the Portal curriculum page.